How To Tell If A Bird Has A Broken Wing (6 Ways To Tell + FAQ’S)

 X-Ray:

-How to treat a bird with a broken wing
+What to do if you see a bird with a broken wing?

 Unless you are a certified, experienced avian vet, or unless you are a properly trained and equipped wildlife rehabilitator, it is not recommended that you treat a bird with a broken wing.